200sx/200sx.github.io/README.md

 # github-pages-blog
-A Jekyll blog that chronicles my experiences modifying and living with a DC4 Integra.
+A Jekyll blog that chronicles my experiences modifying and driving a DC4 Integra.